Provider Storage – Permission Model

 None, access is explicitly denied. - The system captures both the requestedAt and grantedAt timestamps for traceability.

-This ensures a transparent workflow where requests, reasons, grants, and denials are all recorded in the claims.
+This keeps the workflow transparent: requests, reasons, grants, and denials are recorded in the claims and remain visible to operators.

 Example: Joe and Jeff